Gable-github/auth-microservice/README.md

 ### Example: Integration Test
 - Simulates real HTTP requests to `/auth/signup` and `/auth/login`
 - Verifies correct responses and JWT format

-For more details, see the test files in `src/test/java/com/gab/authservice/service/` and `src/test/java/com/gab/authservice/controller/`.

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Commit your changes
-4. Push to the branch
-5. Create a Pull Request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.